abhinavmish96/SOFTWARE_DEVELOPMENT_COURSE/README.md

 # Hello World!

 ## This course is here to help you to learn software development.
 It will be updated weekly so stay tuned to get updates.
-This is for anyone who is learning to code and start a carrer as software developer.
+This is for anyone who is learning to code and start a carrer as a software developer and coding.

 #### Just follow the flow to get the best out of this course: